ryerson-ggl/mordecai-geoparser-on-windows/README.md

 ### Step 6.
 Check that the geonames index is accessible

-Navigate your web browser to:
+Open a web browser and go to:

 [http://localhost:9200/_cat/indices?v](http://localhost:9200/_cat/indices?v)